interplaynetary/free-association/docs/coalition/recognition-mathematics.md

 The recognition system implements a **repeated cooperative game** with:

-* **No Nash equilibrium in pure defection:** Free-riding (not recognizing anyone) yields zero mutual recognition and zero resources
+* **No Nash equilibrium in pure defection:** Free-riding (not recognizing anyone) yields zero reciprocal alignment and zero resources
 * **Tit-for-tat stability:** Reciprocal recognition is an evolutionarily stable strategy
 * **Cooperation emergence:** Repeated interactions with reputation tracking favor cooperative behavior